 Subsequent to the IPO, the Company granted new and existing employees RSUs and restricted stock.
-Certain of these awards vest upon the same terms as the LP Units and the RSUs issued at the time of the IPO ("Event-based Awards") and certain of these awards vest from one to five years ("Service-based Awards").
+Certain of these awards vest upon the same terms as the RSUs issued at the time of the IPO ("Event-based Awards") and certain of these awards vest from one to five years ("Service-based Awards").